 What Is A Natural Alternative To Adderall?

-Adderall and Adderal XR are FDA controlled prescription stimulants used to improve focus, attention, and energy.
+Adderall and Adderall XR are FDA controlled prescription stimulants used to improve focus, attention, and energy.
 This powerful medication is not available over-the-counter or OTC.

-Its cognitive-boosting function makes it a common recommendation for Attention Deficient Hyperactivity Disorder (ADHD) patients.
+Its cognitive-boosting function makes it a common recommendation for Attention Deficit Hyperactivity Disorder (ADHD) patients.

 Sadly, Adderall is widely abused, a practice that poses an increasing concern to the medical community.